ryanatkn/cosmicplayground/README.md

 - tweet [@cpg_org](https://twitter.com/cpg_org)
 - say hi on [Discord](https://discord.gg/57XP5Pv)
 - contribute code and other assets like graphics and audio.
-  Please be aware that your submissions will be [CC0 licensed](LICENSE) (public domain) unless you request otherwise.
-  Code is an exception - all of it is CC0.
   Creative Commons has a great webpage to help you [choose a license](https://creativecommons.org/choose/) if you want to protect your creations commercially or otherwise.